PxslGames/Aura/README.md

+# UPDATED THIS ON 5TH OF DECEMBER 2025 TO ADD THIS NOTE!
+**this is literally like my first github repo I think, it's very skidded and bad.**

 # 𝒜𝓊𝓇𝒶 - MutiTool

 𝒜𝓊𝓇𝒶 is a customizable MutiTool designed to provide a set of utilities and features for Windows users.
 With a sleek design and easy-to-use interface, 𝒜𝓊𝓇𝒶 offers several functionalities to enhance your command-line experience.